angrykoala/yamp/CONTRIBUTING.md

 You can also download it from [GitHub](https://github.com) clicking [here](https://github.com/angrykoala/yamp/archive/master.zip)

 If you want to contribute to yamp please:

 1. Check the opened and closed issues before creating one

-2. Fork from https://github.com/angrykoala/yamp/, then clone your repo:
+2. Fork from https://github.com/angrykoala/yamp/, then clone your repo

 3. Make your changes.
 Add tests for your changes.

 4. Make sure all tests pass before making a pull request

 5. Use `dev` branch as base branch for your PR

-6. Push to your fork and [submit a pull request][pr].
+6. Push to your fork and [submit a pull request][pr]

 [pr]: https://github.com/angrykoala/yamp/compare/